 First start by compiling Suricata with WinDivert support.
 For instructions, see Windows Installation.
-This documentation has not yet been updated with WinDivert information, so make sure to add the following flags to configure:
+This documentation has not yet been updated with WinDivert information, so make sure to add the following flags before configuring Suricata with configure:

 ''' --enable-windivert=yes --with-windivert-include=<include-dir> --with-windivert-